 Candidates for the Advanced Qualification must pass a 70% pass-grade, 50-question multiple-choice examination covering electrical theory primarily related to the additional privileges granted to holders of the Advanced Qualification.

 The examinations may be taken in any order but station operating privileges require a Basic Qualification.
 Candidates for the examination for Basic, Morse Code or Advanced qualifications are examined by an accredited examiner.
 Per the regulations I can administer a French examination paper for you if you wish, et je parle Français mais très lentement so I’ll converse with you in English during our time together.
 Please let me know if you wish to do your exam in French.

-With the relaxations of normal examination procedures during COVID-19 pandemic, if you live in Canada and wish to take your exam remotely due to COVID-19, read these basic requirements below.
+With the relaxations of normal examination procedures during COVID-19 pandemic, if you are on Canadian soil and wish to take your exam remotely due to COVID-19, read these basic requirements below.

 - You need to be equipped with a computer capable of attending a videoconference call via Zoom.
 That computer will be used so that we can interact and that you can see the exam contents and does not need to have audio, but if it does that is helpful.